On Quantum Sobolev Inequalities: Abstract

 \section{Abstract}

-We investigate the quantum analogue of the classical Sobolev inequalities in the phase space.
-These inequalities can be seen as a many body uncertainty principle, and also lead to new bounds on the Schatten norms of the Weyl quantization in terms of its symbol.
-As an intermediate tool, we define a semiclassical analogue of the convolution together with the corresponding Young's and Hardy--Littlewood--Sobolev's inequalities, and introduce quantum Besov spaces.
+We investigate the quantum analogue of the classical Sobolev inequalities in the phase space, with the quantum Sobolev norms defined in terms of Schatten norms of commutators.
+These inequalities provide an uncertainty principle for the Wigner--Yanase skew information, and also lead to new bounds on the Schatten norms of the Weyl quantization in terms of its symbol.
+As an intermediate tool, we obtain the analogue of Hardy--Littlewood--Sobolev's inequalities for a semiclassical analogue of the convolution, and introduce quantum Besov spaces.
 Explicit estimates are obtained on the optimal constants.

 \begingroup \uppercasenonmath#1{} \MakeUppercase

 \endgroup

 {\centerline{Contents}}